 The tubers come in many flavours colours and textures.
 Cultivate annually for best results and watch out for small rodents and animals as they love them too.

-Cuttings are easier for propagation then tubers.
+Cuttings are easier for propagation than tubers.
 Take a runner and plant in soft soil.
 Hill around the plants for greater production.
 The tubers contain high levels of mineral salts and vitamins.
-Coloured flesh varieties are high in Vitamin A. Young sweet potato leaves can also be eaten as green.
+Coloured flesh varieties are high in Vitamin A. Young sweet potato leaves can also be eaten as green in an ital diet.

 The Taro Eddo or Dasheen in also eaten as a ground provision.
 Colocasia esculenta.
 It is best grown by corm in damp rich loamy soil.
 The oxilide crystals they contain shaped like needles are released in the mouth while chewing and it isnâ€™t very pleasant.
 Look for varieties that are known for good eating.
 Most varieties must be soaked several times with changes of water to get rid of the Oxilide crystals.
 In Polynesia they eat fermented taro.
 It is called Poi and is very nutritious this way

-The farmers will need all the help they can get from international agencies and non-governmental organizations (NGOs) to get back on their feet.
+The farmers will need all the help they can get from international agencies and non-governmental organisations (NGOs) to get back on their feet.